How Michael Flynn goes local to spread Christian nationalism - WTOP News

 He suggested those in the audience should register to be precinct volunteers and poll watchers.

-Later that night, Nick Radovich posted a video in a public Telegram chat saying he had met Flynn, and the general had congratulated him for being part of a group that protested outside the school board chair’s house, calling for her to come outdoors for a “ redress of grievances.”
-Local media had reported on Proud Boys’ involvement in the protest.
+Later that night, Nick Radovich posted a video in a public Telegram chat saying he had met Flynn, and the general had congratulated him for being part of a group that protested outside the school board chair’s house, calling for her to come outdoors for a “ .”
+Local media had in the protest.

 “He said good, keep it up,” Radovich said in the video.
 “So, anybody seeing this should know that we have his approval.”

-Note: This story has been corrected to show the Flynn-backed school board candidates defeated three candidates, rather than ousted sitting members.